amenadiel/google-maps-documentation/docs/GeocoderRequest.md

 LatLng (or LatLngLiteral) for which to search.
 The geocoder performs a reverse geocode.
 See [Reverse Geocoding](https://developers.google.com/maps/documentation/javascript/geocoding#ReverseGeocoding) for more information.
 One, and only one, of address, location and placeId must be supplied.

+newForwardGeocoder

+**Type:**  boolean

+Use the new forward geocoder scorer.
+Optional.

 placeId

 **Type:**  string